seanmclane/sm-site/src/pages/posts/2019-10-10---30-fa-project-wild-jungle/index.md

 Flopping onto the cush ledge above the corner, I knew we'd done a classic.
 Forest took us to our natural high point just before dark and we rapped back down.

-On Saturday, Forest used our fixed ropes to clean a crack in the arete to the right of Forbidden Fruit, while Jack and I pioneered a way to the top of the "Tower of Wotan", named for the giant picnic table at the trailhead inscribed "Table of Wotan".
+On Saturday, Forest used our fixed ropes to clean a crack in the arete to the right of Forbidden Fruit, while Jack and I pioneered a way to the top of the "Tower of Wotan", named for the giant picnic table at the trailhead inscribed with "Table of Wotan" in Sharpie.
 The sweet-looking patina arete had caught our eye but we weren't sure it would go or what would connect into it.

 ![](sword.jpeg)
 *Sword of Wotan steps left to the arete from the lower-half cracks*

-JSF (Just a Suffer Fest or Jack, Sean, Forest) took the line of least resistance up the back side.
+JSF (Just a Suffer Fest or Jack, Sean, and Forest) took the line of least resistance up the back side.
 As I started up the first pitch, Forest, looking over from the Eden Wall, was concerned.
 I appeared to be climbing a blank slab with no pro.
-I was actually climbing a thin flake, carefully testing each section as I pulled up and placing pro as deep and securely as possible.
+I was actually climbing a thin flake, carefully testing each section as I pulled up and placing cams as deep and securely as possible.
 We gained the central ledge, traversed over, climbed up a pretty fun thin crack, and did a couple slab moves to the summit.

-The first direction I scouted ended in a very thin and flaky slab and would have required climbing a less-than-classic-looking chimney to access.
+The first direction I scouted ended in a very thin and exfoliating slab and would have required climbing a less-than-classic-looking chimney to access.
 However, the other side led into a crack system that reached the ground and seemed climbable.
 I found a way through the one question mark section with opposing pressure and a blind reach around a corner.
 It goes!

 Sunday morning I put in our remaining ten bolts in 50m, running it out in the easier spots and protecting the cruxes.
 I felt it was right and led pitches two and three of [Sword of Wotan](https://www.mountainproject.com/route/117859314/sword-of-wotan) clean.